The first thing I noticed in Ushuaia was the high prices, driven by inflation of 141% in November.

 – Sausages, available in many different varieties, are between 175-200 SEK/kg

-– Tobacco is similar to prices in Sweden Alcohol has lower prices
+– Tobacco is similar to prices in Sweden and Alcohol has lower prices

 – Local bus trips are approximately 10 SEK, with Chileans being quite loud